guildxyz/guild-sdk/README.md

     guildPlatform: {
       platformGuildId: "my-points", // Some unique name for your point system
       platformName: "POINTS",
-      platformGuildData: { name: "coins" }, // Assign a custome name for the points },
+      platformGuildData: { name: "coins" }, // Assign a custom name for the points },
     platformRoleData: { score: 5 }, // Members will get this many points
   },